ArijitDutta1/ArijitDutta1/README.md

 - 🌱 I’m currently learning C, JS and DB technologies.
 - 💞️ I’m looking to collaborate on an easy first timer repo.
 - 😄 Pronouns: They/Them
+- Fun Fact: I came to know about github and some student benefits during a react event conducted by my seniors in college today, me and friends are thinking of learning new technologies and then make an application for our college fest.
+Fingers crossed.

 <!---
 ArijitDutta1/ArijitDutta1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.